 This app is also easy to use and fits seamlessly into many lifestyles by connecting to other apps and fitness gear.

-While the Lifesum app has its challenge areas, there are several key benefits that users gain when using either the free or premium version of this app:
+While the Lifesum app has its challenge areas, users gain several key benefits when using either the free or premium version of this app:

 Scroll below for one of the best products we’ve seen over the last year.